 How to Submit Story Ideas and Press Releases

-THE Journal provides an integrated channel of print and electronic media to efficiently reach K-12 administrators and teachers who recommend, specify, or approve the purchase of technology for their districts, schools, and classrooms.
+THE Journal provides an integrated channel of print and electronic media to efficiently reach K-12 administrators, technology leaders and teachers who recommend, specify or approve the purchase of technology for their districts, schools, and classrooms.

-For 2014, THE Journal's publications consist of the monthly digital edition, the site thejournal.com
+THE Journal's publications consist of the print edition (and an accompanying digital edition), the site thejournal.com

-Each issue of the monthly digital edition contains news; trends; and "how-to" features on topics such as networking, security, policy and advocacy, telecom, hardware/software, the smart classroom, mobile computing and wireless, e-learning, technology funding, professional development, technology support — all the important issues for administration and teaching.
-Each month, THE Journal also contains product reviews, best practices, peer-written articles, and "in-the-trenches" reporting.
+Each issue of the print publication contains features, trends, insightful commentary and research and spotlights topics such as networking and broadband, security, policy and advocacy, leadership and governance, virtual and augmented reality, STEM and STEAM, mobile computing, blended learning, funding and professional development, technology support — all the important issues for administration and teaching.
+Each month, THE Journal also contains best practices, peer-written articles and "in-the-trenches" reporting.

 How to Pitch Story Ideas

 We accept pitches for feature articles, news, product introductions and updates, how-to stories, case studies and deployment news.
 You can e-mail press releases directly to the editors.
 We do honor embargoes, so feel free to pitch news before it is widely distributed.

 We also consider contributed articles.
 Note that as a matter of policy, we do not publish articles bylined by vendors.

 Note that advertisers have no advantage in editorial contribution; editorial decisions are based solely on the value of information to our readers.

 For the site and newsletters, you may pitch directly to all of our editorial staff members: